 From your mortgage lender’s point of view, they will need to be sure that both parties will be financially comfortable with only one income to draw from.
 For the remaining one on the property, lenders will need to be sure that they will be able to manage the monthly mortgage payments by themselves.

 When it comes to taking a name from a mortgage, both parties will need to agree.
 Therefore, if one party disagrees, you will have to go through court proceedings.
 This can be costly, time-consuming and cause unnecessary negativity.

-You will definitely find Specialist Mortgage Advice in York helpful if you are going through a difficult divorce or separation.
+You will find specialist mortgage advice in York helpful if you are going through a difficult divorce or separation.
 Our team will be available to help sort out your mortgage.

-This type of process is one that is surprisingly more simple than you would think, especially, with the assistance of a hard working Mortgage Broker in York.
+This type of process is surprisingly more simple than you would think, especially, with the assistance of a mortgage broker in York.

 This would involve the homeowner transferring equity to whomever they wish, whether it’s a family member or a friend.
 The mortgage will get transferred with the equity still inside of the home.
 As the new owner of the home, you will have to pass the lender’s eligibility and affordability checks.

 When a member of the party isn’t keeping up with their end of the deal, the financial association can cause you problems.
 As an experienced Mortgage Broker in York, we have encountered this often and it’s usually because some of the parties have fallen out.

 If one person misses their bills, this may affect you also.
 One vital point you need to keep in mind is that signing for a mortgage with multiple names does mean you need to put your trust in their ability to manage their payments.
 If they miss any payments, it won’t only affect their credit score, but yours too.